Skip to Main Content

 Request a report of recommended journals from the library

-Monash Health library can assist you with deciding where to publish by providing a report.
-The report is a list of 10 recommended journals to publish in, based on your professional field and manuscript topic.
+Monash Health Library can assist you with deciding where to publish by providing a report.
+The report is a list of up to10 recommended journals to publish in, based on your professional field and manuscript topic.

 Request a report

 There are a number of tools to help determine the standing and influence of an academic journal.
-These tools can be used when selecting who to publish with, or for references in your research project.
+These tools can be used when selecting who to publish with.
+It's important to note that no one tool can be used as a definitive measure.

 Journal Ranking Tools